Construction soldier: Creation

 On 24 January 1962, East Germany introduced conscription, with all males aged 18 to 60 required to serve 18-months in the National People's Army (NVA).
 The decision was met by strong resistance from Christian churches in the GDR, who rejected military conscription as there were no alternatives for conscientious objectors who refused armed service on pacifist grounds.
 When over 1,000 East German men refused mandatory military service and were subsequently arrested in 1962 and 1963, the GDR authorities came under pressure to provide an alternative to armed service.
-In 1964, Emil Fuchs, a prominent member of the pacifists, managed to negotiate a deal with the East German government allowing conscientious objectors to be able to serve their conscription in non-combat roles, becoming the only Warsaw Pact country to allow this.
+As of 1964 the East German government allowed conscientious objectors to perform their military service in non-combat roles, becoming the only Warsaw Pact country to allow this.
 The National Defense Council of East Germany authorised the formation of Baueinheiten (construction units) for men of draft age who "refuse military service with weapons on the grounds of religious viewpoints or for similar reasons".
-The Baueinheiten were seen as a victory for East German conscientious objectors, but in reality their creation was a planned move by the government to segregate them from regular conscripts, who they feared would be contaminated by pacifist ideas.
-Additionally, the Bausoldaten provided the GDR with a large source of cheap labor in a country plagued with chronic labor shortages.
+The creation of the Baueinheiten was not primarily a victory for East German conscientious objectors, but rather served the interests of the regime in three important respects: it provided a way of dealing with those refusing military service, it responded to the army's infrastructure needs by providing construction labour, and it improved the image of the GDR as respecting citizens' rights to freedom of religion and freedom of conscience.